KeyWeeUsr/fbmessageparser/README.md

   massively or open the file in the browser - good luck with large files, you'll love the smooth scrolling - and copy-paste the conversations manually out of there - seriously, no one would do that.

+### How to use

+    pip install beautifulsoup4
+    python main.py messages.htm

+and all the conversations will be splitted to the separate folder `parsed_conversations` right next to the `main.py` file.

+#### Note: Python 2 is not supported